 Farm Field Trips

-Project GROWS will host our first-ever summer camp in July, in partnership with the Blue Ridge Children’s Museum.
+Project GROWS summer camps are in partnership with the Blue Ridge Children’s Museum.
 During June and July, we also partner with local organizations to host youth on the farm for weekly field trips over an eight-week period.